 That’s right – this beautifully restored Cortina was originally a CKD (complete knock-down) kit sent from Ford UK to Australia and assembled at the Ford plant in New South Wales.
 Ford of Australia imported CKD kits for model years ’63 & ’64 and then switched to SKD (semi-knocked-down) kits for subsequent model years incrementally adding locally-produced parts and eventually pressing their own bodies.

-All images are the property of the owner or the marketing organization and are not the property of sortedcorty.com.
+All images are the property of the vehicle owner or the marketing company and are not the property of sortedcorty.com.

-All images are the property of the vehicle owner or the marketing organization and are not the property of sortedcorty.com
+All images are the property of the vehicle owner or the marketing company and are not the property of sortedcorty.com

 Designing and engineering vehicles for Ford in the States, Mr. Brown had been transferred to Ford’s British arm from Dearborn shortly after designing the Edsel.
 Yes, Roy Brown Jr. designed the Mk 1 Cortina – then moved back to the States where he eventually spent just shy of 40 years in retirement.
 There is a ton more to this story – from the life and times of an automotive designer in 1950s America to the drama around the fall of the Edsel to the artistic resurgence in England and the success there.
 What a phenomenal career.
 From a design perspective the Edsel was a triumph – from a marketing perspective the Cortina was as well.

 There certainly is a radical difference in design language used between the Edsel and the Cortina – but if you look at the other cars Mr. Brown designed it is clear he was versatile with form and function.
 It seems he drove an Edsel late in life; I wonder if he had a Cortina.